usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Currency

-Formats and validates a US currency field.
-The display includes a leading `$` character.
-Call this exported function and pass it the label to be used on the field.
+Formats and validates a US currency field that includes a leading `$` character.
+You can pass this function a label to be used on the field.

 ![Two currency fields, one with the field selected](../images/definitions/currency.png)

 ```js